© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Mary's Chapel, Bulverhythe (remains of) is a scheduled monument protected by Historic England under reference 1002297.
 View the official record →

-St Mary's Chapel, Bulverhythe is a ruined medieval chapel located on the coast near Hastings in Sussex.
+St Mary's Chapel, Bulverhythe is a ruined medieval chapel situated on the Sussex coast near Hastings.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002297.

 St Mary's Chapel, Bulverhythe (remains of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002297.